-Iintroduced in February 2008, the Low Emission Zone is the second road charging scheme to be introduced by Ken Livingstone as Mayor of London, following the Congestion Charge in February 2002.
+Introduced in February 2008, the Low Emission Zone (LEZ) is the second road charging scheme to be introduced by Ken Livingstone as Mayor of London, following the Congestion Charge (CC) in February 2002.

-While the CC was simply intended to restrict the number of private vehicles within a certain area, the LEZ claims to reduce vehicle emissions across the Greater London area, producing a noticeable difference to air quality.
+While the CC was simply intended to restrict the number of private vehicles within a certain area, the LEZ claims to reduce vehicle emissions across the Greater London area, promising a measurable improvement in air quality.
 Its opponents claim it will damage business and that the improvement in air quality would happen without the £130m scheme.

 - What is it?